| Re: Custom report possible bug

 In Reply to: Custom report possible bug posted by Lawrence Brandon on October 31, 2004 at 11:14:01:

-: Possible bug in FM 7B I opened a custom report that I created years ago.
+: Hi Mark;: Possible bug in FM 7B I opened a custom report that I created years ago.
 When I first opened it all the tool bar buttons were dark squares.
 But when I closed it & opened it again the toolbar buttons were back.
 Was this because of changing the file type wasn't complete, or a bug?

 : I think I will stick with transaction imports, so all confidential info stay in my head instead of my computer.
 I assume that I am supposed to edit the QIF file from Bank of America in the Portfolio Editor.
 Want to do this correctly as not to mess up a 10 year portfolio history.